Pseudowintera traversii: Habitat

 Like the other species of horopito in Pseudowintera, it is endemic to New Zealand.
 It is the rarest of the species, and the national government there lists it as "At Risk - Naturally Uncommon."
-Naturally, it only is found growing in montane shrubland and woodland edges on the South Island in northwest Nelson between Westport and Collingwood.
+Naturally, it only is found growing in montane shrubland and woodland edges in the South Island in northwest Nelson between Westport and Collingwood.
 It grows from 600-1300 m in elevation.

 Ecology

-Pseudowintera traversii shares a pollinator (possibly a thrip) with P. colorata, as natural hybrids have been found where their ranges overlap.
+Pseudowintera traversii shares a pollinator (possibly a thrips) with P. colorata, as natural hybrids have been found where their ranges overlap.
 Females of the species Thrips obscuratus (New Zealand flower thrips) have been collected on P. traversii.